Dasharo/docs/docs/dev-proc/standard-release-process.md

 Precise steps and any difference from standard process are described in platform specific documentation.

-Description here is, intentionally, open-source firmware framework agnostics and should be maintained in that way.
+Description here is, intentionally, open-source firmware framework agnostic and should be maintained in that way.

 ## Initial release